bajratech/bajratech.github.io/_posts/2016-09-23-The PIECES framework for solving problem.md

 coverimg: Software Engineering
 ---

 <p align="justify">Where does the project ideas come from?
-The answer is it comes from some of the problems, opportunities and directives.
+The answer is they come from some of the problems, opportunities and directives.
 The short definitions of problem, opportunity and directive defined for an organization are given below :</p>

 <blockquote>
 <p align="justify">Problem: An undesirable situation that prevents the organization from fully achieving its goals or objectives</p>